 Although fixation in CTL1 CD14+ reduced the abundance of nucleosome- free tagged fragments, the ATAC-seq signal at those regions was clearly enriched when compared to the background.
-In contrast, DSP in CTL1 CD14+ appeared to increase the efficiency of ATAC-seq to tag NBF (di-, tri- and tetra-nucleosomes) but the loss of chromatin structure around the TSS indicated that those fragments are likely have been displaced from their original location.
+In contrast, DSP in CTL1 CD14+ appeared to increase the efficiency of ATAC-seq in tagging NBF (di-, tri- and tetra-nucleosomes) but the loss of chromatin structure around the TSS indicated that those fragments are likely to have been displaced from their original location.
 Conversely, the fresh

-CD4+ samples presented low enrichment for the nucleosome-free fragments in the TSS, recapitulating their overall TSS enrichment (Table A.1) and still recapitulated weakly the two nucleosome positioned in the TSS surroundings.
+CD4+ samples showed low enrichment for nucleosome-free fragments in the TSS, in line with their overall TSS enrichment (Table A.1) and indicating weakly the two nucleosomes positioned in the TSS surroundings.
 Altogether, freezing and, importantly fixing (with exception of the two cell types from CTL1) appeared to maintain the overall chromatin structure.

-Annotation of the significant peaks from each sample (filtered for the optimal IDR pval as explained in 1.2.1) demonstrated location of the greatest percentage of ATAC-seq peaks at promoters, introns and intergenic regions (Figure 1.17 a and b), consistently with previous studies (Buenrostro2013; Scharer2016).
-The higher percentage of peaks annotated as promoter for some ATAC-seq libraries revealed a preferential location of strong good quality peaks at this feature when compared to other genomic features.
+Annotation of the significant peaks from each sample (filtered for the optimal IDR pval as explained in 1.2.1) demonstrated the greatest percentage of ATAC-seq peaks were located at promoters, introns and intergenic regions (Figure 1.17 a and b), consistent with previous studies (Buenrostro2013; Scharer2016).
+The higher percentage of peaks annotated as promoters for some ATAC-seq libraries revealed the preferential location of strong good quality peaks at this feature when compared to other genomic features.
 Overall, the genomic annotation of the peaks across the three conditions revealed accessible ATAC-seq regions at meaningful genomic features.